bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+Both methods modify each element in the array, however...

+Foreach mutates the array that was passed through as an arguement.
+Map returns a brand new array.

 2. What is the difference between a function and a method?

+Functions are not associated with objects and can be called without an object attached to it.
+Methods are associated with objects and therefore have features that relate to the object.
+This means that you don't have to explicitly pass anything to make it refer to the object, and the methods could mutate the object's properties.

 3. What is closure?

+Closure is the scope of a variable or function based on where it is established.
+Variables declared within a function is enclosed from the outside from accessing it.
+Referring to a variable outside of a function could be accomplished, but you can not refer to a variable inside of a function from the outside.

 4. Describe the four rules of the 'this' keyword.

+window/global object binding - when this is declared outside of an object or a constructor, "this" will refer to the window/console object.

+implicit binding - You can call this inside of a object and it will refer to the object. using dot notation along with this will allow you to access the object "this" is delcared in and its properties.

+New binding - When "this" is used inside of a constructor function, "this" will refer to the property of the object that will be created via new keyword.

+Explicit binding - "this" inside of a call or apply method call will directly refer to the object that the constructor function is suppose to construct.

 5. Why do we need super() in an extended class?

+Super is essentially call() or apply(), but a more succinct way to do so.
+It allows us to grant the child class the parent's class properties.

 ## Project Set up